jakebyford/cs631DBMSProject/README.md

 ## Design Difficulties

 1. **JavaFX**
-   - a.
+   -a.
 Creating an ObservableList method of a ‘user’ Object, which executes a SQL statement and returns a list.
 Furthermore taking that ObservableList and setting cell values in JavaFX TableView.
 2. **JDBC-MySQL Connectivity**
-   - a.
+   -a.
 In order to facilitate a connection between JavaFX and a SQL database, a JDBC driver needed to be installed on our device.

 ## Assumptions